 - Focus attention on real-world applications of STEM concepts through relevant technologies.

 ICT offers access to a wide variety of Internet resources and tools that facilitate and extend opportunities for STEM learning both inside and outside the classroom.
-In my opinion, I think that we are only just starting to see the impact.
-As new technologies develop around education transformation, I believe the impact will be even greater.
+In my opinion, I think that we are only just starting to see the effect.
+As new technologies develop around education transformation, I believe the effect will be even greater.